apayziev/Yandex-search-image-scrapper/README.md

     virtualenv venv

 2. Activate environment:
-    For Win: .\env\Scripts\activate
+# For Win:
+    .\env\Scripts\activate
+# For MacOS:
-    For MacOS: source venv/bin/activate
+    source venv/bin/activate

 3. Installing all required packages: pip install -r requirments.txt

-4. Put only one search image in the folder "search-image"
+4. Put only one search image in the folder **"search-image"**.
 # Note:
     - The image must be in (jpg, png, jpeg) format.
-    - Image size must be less than 1.5MB to avoid any error.
+    - Image size must be less than **'1.5MB'** to avoid any error.

 5. Run the program using this command: python main.py

-# While running the program:
+While running the program:
     - The program will create a folder named "scrapped_images" in the project folder.
     - The program will create a folder named "failed_urls.txt" in the project folder.